Victor Cushwa Memorial Bridge

 The Victor Cushwa Memorial Bridge is a walking beam pedestrian bridge near Hancock, Maryland.
 It crosses Interstate 68 at the Sideling Hill road cut and rest area, near the northernmost point of I-68.
 It is named after former Maryland State Senator Victor Cushwa from Washington County.

+The bridge once provided access to the Sideling Hill Exhibit Center, which opened in 1991.
+After closing in 2009, it was partially reopened in 2015 as the Sideling Hill Welcome Center.

+The bridge provides viewing access to geologic strata formations of the Ridge-and-Valley Appalachians, which were uncovered when the road was cut through Sideling Hill.